TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS AND PROPERTY MANAGEMENT

 1) be rejected unless the vendor removes the condition; or

-2) be evaluated and award made to that vendor if the vendor is also independently evaluated as the winner of the other Invitation for Bids or Request for Proposals provided the agency need not delay procurement actions to accommodate the vendor's "all or none" condition.
+2) be evaluated and award made to that vendor if the vendor is also independently evaluated as the winner of the other IFB or RFP provided the agency need not delay procurement actions to accommodate the vendor's "all or none" condition.

 j) Unsolicited Offers

-2) Processing of Unsolicited Offers.
-The CPO or SPO may consider unsolicited offers and shall have final authority with respect to evaluation, acceptance and rejection of such unsolicited offers.
+1) Processing of Unsolicited Offers.
+The Procurement Officer may consider unsolicited offers and shall have final authority with respect to evaluation, acceptance and rejection of such unsolicited offers.

-5) Confidentiality.
-Any request for confidentiality of data contained in an unsolicited offer must be made in writing.
+4) Confidentiality.
+Any request for confidentiality of data contained in an unsolicited offer must be made in writing, and vendors must clearly identify any information that is exempt from the disclosure requirements of the Illinois Freedom of Information Act [5 ILCS 140].
 If an award is made, confidentiality of data shall be agreed upon by the parties and governed by the provisions of the contract.
 If agreement cannot be reached on confidentiality, the OAG shall reject the unsolicited offer.

 k) Clarification of Bids and Proposals

-The CPO or SPO may request that a vendor clarify its bid or proposal as a part of the evaluation process.
+The Procurement Officer may request that a vendor clarify its bid or proposal as a part of the evaluation process.
 A vendor shall not be allowed to change its bid or proposal in response to a request for clarification.

 l) Extension of Time on Indefinite Quantity Contracts

-The time of performance of an indefinite quantity contract may be extended upon agreement of the parties, provided the extension is for 90 days or less and the CPO or the SPO determines in writing that it is not practical to award another contract at the time of such extension.
+The time of performance of an indefinite quantity contract may be extended upon agreement of the parties, provided the extension is for 90 days or less and the Procurement Officer determines in writing that it is not practical to award another contract at the time of such extension.

 m) Increase in Quantity on Definite Quantity Contracts

 1) Assignment.
-No OAG contract is transferable, or otherwise assignable, without the written consent of the CPO or the SPO, provided, however, that a vendor may assign monies receivable under a contract after due notice to the OAG.
+No OAG contract is transferable, or otherwise assignable, without the written consent of the Procurement Officer, provided, however, that a vendor may assign monies receivable under a contract after due notice to the OAG.
 Assignment may require the execution of a contract with the assignee and in such cases the assignee must meet all requirements for contracting with the OAG.

 2) Recognition of a Successor in Interest; Novation.
 When in the best interest of the State, a successor in interest may be recognized in a novation agreement in which the transferor and the transferee shall agree that: